mhubert-pmn/Front-Url-Shortener/front-url-shortener/README.md

 ## Without Docker

-- Run `npm start` to run the app in the development mode.
+- Run `yarn start` to run the app in the development mode.
 - Go to the url: `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Views